 I remember the boy that I was, and the life I lived.
 In a series of daily sketches I now recall the years from 1949-1956 when I was ages 7-13 in St. Catharines.
 Ontario.
 The stories are all true.

 I wouldn't trade my childhood for one with all the electronics today.
 I had a bike.
 I had imagination.
 I had a local library.
 I had really tall trees in my yard.
 I had friends on my street.
 We lived in simple homes on Clark Street.
 We were happy.
 We didn’t have a television but Eddie McArthy did.
 He lived three houses up the street on the other side.
-Neighbourhood kids were allowed inside to watch Sagebrush Trail, Howdy Doody and Hopalong Cassidy before supper.
+Each evening before supper, neighbourhood kids were allowed inside to watch Sagebrush Trail, Howdy Doody and Hopalong Cassidy.
 After about an hour when Mrs. McArthy called Eddie to the table, we knew it was time to go home.
-Ronnie & Jerry Barr, Joey Daniels, my brother Murray, and me never overstayed.
+Brothers Ronnie & Jerry Barr, Joey Daniels, my brother Murray, and I never overstayed.
 On a couple of occasions Mrs. McArthy asked us whether we would like to stay for supper.
 Murray and I declined.
 We were certain that what our mom would prepare was far better than what we saw on Eddie's supper table.